 It's not about going to the job boards, finding the job opening you like, and then applying to it.
 That method will only have you waiting by the phone for a call that's likely not going to happen.
-Today's job seekers need to take a more proactive and interactive approach called job networking—and LinkedIn is a resource to help you do it.
+Today's job seekers need to take a more proactive and interactive approach called professional networking—and LinkedIn is a resource to help you do that.

 The Basics Of An Effective LinkedIn Profile

 A LinkedIn profile that includes a headshot photo is more likely to be clicked on than a profile without a photo.
-In selecting your profile photo, go with a headshot that presents you professionally and that makes you come off approachable.
+In selecting your profile photo, go with a headshot that makes you look professional and approachable.

-Whether you choose to include your LinkedIn profile to your resume or email signature, personalize the URL.
-It'll come off more professional and memorable.
-For ex. www.linkedin.com/yourname or www.linkedin.com/professionalkeyword.
+Whether you choose to include your LinkedIn profile on your resume or in your email signature, personalize the URL.
+It'll come off as more professional and memorable.
+For example: www.linkedin.com/yourname or www.linkedin.com/yourname-professionalkeyword.

 The Important Details In An Effective LinkedIn Profile

-Offer Your Value Statement Through The Summary Section
+1. Offer Your Value Statement In The "About" (Summary) Section

 Additional Steps For Making An Effective LinkedIn Profile

 Your education, which can include specialized training and certifications received, adds value to your qualifications.
 When listing the information, take caution with dates.
 It's not necessary to indicate when you received your degree from college—that can give away your age in some cases.
 Also don't include anything that may be too dated.
-You want to show you hold current skills that are valuable to the profession, not dated skills.
+You want to show you hold current, relevant skills that are valuable to the profession, not irrelevant expertise.

 LinkedIn profiles that are made public allow others to view your information whether you're connected with them or not.
 This option is best when you're a job seeker.